-According to the legend, the young [redacted] was sitting [redacted] under an [redacted], reading his favorite [redacted] when he was bonked on the head by a falling apple.
+According to the legend, the young [redacted] was sitting [redacted] under an [redacted] [redacted], reading his favorite [redacted] when he was [redacted] bonked on the head by a falling apple.
 That simple event changed the entire history of science and prompted him to suddenly come up with his law of [redacted].

-Newton, the son of a farmer, was born in 1642 near Grantham, England.
+Isaac Newton, the son of a farmer, was born in 1642 near Grantham, England.
 He started studying at Cambridge University in 1661 but four years later, due to a pandemic, the school temporarily closed, forcing Newton to move back to his childhood home, Woolsthorpe Manor.

-It was during this period at Woolsthorpe that he was in the orchard there and witnessed an apple drop from a tree.
+It was during this period at Woolsthorpe that he witnessed an apple falling from a tree.
 There's no evidence to suggest the fruit actually landed on his head, but Newton's observation caused him to ponder why apples always fall straight to the ground (rather than sideways or upward) and helped him to eventually develop his law of universal gravitation.

-In 1687, Newton first published this principle, which states that, "every single body in the universe is attracted to every other body with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between them," in his book The Principia, which also features his three laws of motion.
+In 1687, Newton first published this law in his book The Principia, which also featured his three laws of motion.
+The principle of gravitation states that "every single body in the universe is attracted to every other body with a force that is directly proportional to the product of their masses and inversely proportional to the square of the distance between them".

-- ★ Read the text about Newton and find an antonym for each word (An antonym is a word with the opposite meaning of another word).
+- Read the text about Newton and find an antonym for each word (an antonym is a word with the opposite meaning of another word).
 Then, use them to write sentences about Newton.